xou816/bcba/README.md

 ## Parser

-This project is just an excuse to build a basic parser library, check out `parser.rs`.
+This project is just an excuse to build a basic parser library.

 As for the actual ledger parser, it's got some quirks at the moment:
 - files must end with a new line (`\n`);